madetech/architecture-handbook/learning_paths/visualising_architecture/2_c4_model.md

 We've observed the use of the C4 Model with our active deliveries and found that it:
 - Provides a lean approach to diagramming a software architecture at multiple levels
-- It helps focus on providing clear and concise meaning
+- Helps focus on providing clear and concise meaning
 - Is useful as starting point for other techniques such as risk storming
 - Has a wide range of diagram types that are easy to learn, create and understand
 - Isn't mandatory to create versions of all of the diagrams, only use ones that appropriate.
 System Context and Container diagrams are the most widely used.